 Distributor:

-Various options for licence
+Various options for license

 Distributor:

-Various options for licence
+Various options for license